 How to configure Status Hero SSO with Microsoft Azure Active Directory and SAML 2.0

-Note: SSO/SAML is available in our Corporate or Enterprise plans.
+Note: SSO/SAML is available in our Premium or Enterprise plans.

 Setup and Configuration